MikeSpa/mySQL/Connector.md

 print("The table is updated after deletion of the requested records")
 ```

-## Filtering and sorting
+## Filtering, Sorting and JOIN
-Similar to above
+Similar to above, its still just read statement

 ## Close connection